 Overview of Torture Laws in California

-- Definition of the Crime of Torture Under California Law
+- The Crime of Torture Under California Law

 - Penalties for Torture in California